 - Defining adrenal fatigue

-- Adrenal hormone depletion and adrenal fatigue symptoms
+- Revealing adrenal hormone depletion and adrenal fatigue symptoms

 Adrenal Fatigue is not a real medically recognized term but that doesn't mean that negative health symptoms that people experience aren't real or worthy of recognition.
 According to Harvard Medical School, the term Adrenal Fatigue is nothing more than “an attractive theory that links stress exposure to adrenal exhaustion as a possible cause of lack of energy”.
 Thus, we believe that coining your symptoms as Adrenal Fatigue is nothing more than a buzzword thrown around by level 1 certified health coaches and internet health nuts.